erdnaxeli/caridina/README.md

 end
 ```

-If you use the `Syncer` object you also get an `Event` object, but you can just
-restrict its type with `.as` without using a case, as you known to which type
-you were listening too (if you don't, something is weird).

 Sometimes the event's content can be polymorphic too.
 That is especially the case for message events.
-By using again a `case` clause you can restrict its type to access all its fields.
+By using again a `case` clause to `event.content` you can restrict its type to access all its fields.

 ### Send events